 If you are currently dealing with a tooth that has been recommended for a root canal, this is the point to pause and explore all options.

-A strong immune system may help manage bacterial load, but if the body becomes compromised, these hidden sources of infection can contribute to disease.
-Chronic oral infections have been associated with systemic inflammation and conditions such as heart disease, kidney disease, arthritis, neurological disorders like MS, and autoimmune diseases like Lupus.
-Some research has also explored links to breast cancer.
+A strong immune system may help manage bacterial load, but if the body becomes compromised, these hidden sources of infection can become more concerning.
+Chronic oral infections have been associated with systemic inflammation and may affect broader areas of health.

 Though saving a natural tooth may seem ideal, it is not always the most predictable choice long term.
 A root-canaled tooth remains devitalized and capable of harboring bacteria within its structure.
 In contrast, a properly placed biocompatible replacement such as a zirconia implant does not carry this same internal bacterial burden.